iden3/docs/mkdocs/docs/getting-started/issue-claim-overview.md

 ## Via Merkle tree

-The claim gets added to the issuer’s [Claims Tree](./identity/identity-structure.md).
+The claim gets added to the issuer’s [Claims Tree](./identity/identity-state.md).
 This action modifies the structure of the Merkle Tree and, therefore, the state has to be updated with the new Merkle root.
 The **state transition** involves an on-chain transaction.
-In this case, the proof of issuance is the membership of the claim iself inside the issuer’s Claims Tree.
+In this case, the proof of issuance is the membership of the claim itself inside the issuer’s Claims Tree.

 ## Similarities and Differences